foertsch/foertsch/README.md

 # 👋 Hi there!
 I'm Arion

 ## 🚀 About Me
-I'm working Epigenetics specifically stem cell differentiation using an array of Bioinformatics tools.
+I'm working on Epigenetics, specifically Stem Cell Differentiation using an array of Bioinformatics tools.

 ## 💻 Tech Stack
 - Languages: R, Python, Bash